REGISTER ONLINE BY DECEMBER 31, 2025!

 How to Prepare

-Supporting materials that have proven most useful include combinations of the following: production photographs, a design statement in outline form, research images, preliminary sketches, white models, color models, color sketches, drafting including sections, recording of sound cues and manipulations that lead to those compositions, design bibles, story boards, costume plates, fabric and trim swatches, costume plot, cue synopsis, tracking sheets, and the like.
+Supporting materials that have proven most useful include combinations of the following: production photographs, a design statement in outline form, research images, preliminary sketches, white models, color models, color sketches, drafting including sections, magic sheets, recording of sound cues and manipulations that lead to those compositions, design bibles, storyboards, costume renderings, fabric and trim swatches, costume plots, cue synopsis, tracking sheets, and the like.
 This is in no way meant to be a definitive list.
 Choose elements that best articulate and document the conceptual approach, process, and the production.

-For more specific details, please visit the DTM How to Prepare page.
+For more specific details, please visit the DTM How to Prepare – Design page.

 Design at the National Festival

-One student in each design discipline (Costume, Lighting, Projection, Scenic, and Sound) will be chosen from each region to attend the National Festival.
+One student in each design discipline (Costume, Lighting, Scenic, Sound, and Projection Design) will be chosen from each region to attend the National Festival.

 Allied Design & Technology – Present your work!